 More people.
 The Army had 89 divisions; the Marine Corps had 6.
 (As goes the saying, “The Marines win battles; the Army wins wars.”)
-Perhaps more importantly, however, is that there was an ongoing rivalry between the Army and the Marines.
+And almost all of the Marines were in the Pacific.
+But there was a contingent of Marines on board the U.S.S.
+Texas who were held back, probably because of the ongoing rivalry between the Army and the Marines.
 Because the leaders of the Allied Forces were Army generals, there was no chance they’d share the spotlight on the biggest operation of the war.
 Even when the invasion looked grim, the Marines who watched from the U.S.S.
 Texas were never unleashed.
 As journalist W. Thomas Smith has written, the leadership didn’t want headlines the next day to read “Marines save Rangers at Normandy.”

 In the 1993 film Demolition Man, Sandra Bullock’s character makes reference to the Fast Food Wars, of which only one restaurant survived—Taco Bell.
 This is probably in no small part because the founder of Taco Bell was Glen Bell, a Marine who served in the Pacific Theater in World War II.

 The Fast Food Wars would have been quite savage, however.
-Mike Ilitch, founder of Little Caesars, and Tom Monoghan, founder of Domino's Pizza, are also former Marines.
+Mike Ilitch, the late founder of Little Caesars, and Tom Monoghan, founder of Domino's Pizza, are also former Marines.

-During the Korean War, a Marine Corps fighter pilot nicknamed “magnet ass” shot down three MiG fighter jets.
-(He earned his nickname because of how often his planes were targeted and hit by anti-aircraft weapons.)
+During the Korean War, a Marine Corps fighter pilot nicknamed “Magnet Ass” shot down three MiG fighter jets.
+(He earned his nickname because of how often shrapnel hit his planes.)
 None of that was scary enough, apparently, because after he got back from the war, he became a test pilot.
 As part of Project Bullet, he set the transcontinental speed record, flying a Vought F8U Crusader from California to New York at 725.55 miles per hour.
 (The project was so named because he flew faster than a .45-caliber pistol round.)
 By the time the pilot—John Glenn—was recruited by NASA and became the first American to orbit the Earth, it must have seemed like a pretty boring day at the office.
 In 1998, we strapped him into another spacecraft and made him the oldest person to ever go into space, at age 77.
-It was a safe bet because clearly the man is invincible.
+It was a safe bet because clearly the man was invincible.

-Before he became famous for co-hosting the Tonight Show, Ed McMahon was a Marine fighter pilot with 6 air medals and 85 combat missions under his belt.
-While Drew Carey was a reservist in the Marines and looking for a way to make a little extra money, he tried stand-up comedy—it worked.
-Lee Harvey Oswald’s time in the Marine Corps probably didn’t hurt his tragic feat of getting three rounds off in six seconds.
+Before he became famous for co-hosting The Tonight Show, Ed McMahon was a Marine fighter pilot with six air medals and 85 combat missions under his belt.
+While Drew Carey was a reservist in the Marines and looking for a way to make a little extra money, he tried stand-up comedy—and it worked.
 Robert Ludlum’s time in the Marine Corps no doubt informed his novels about a super-spy named Jason Bourne.
-And Paulie probably could have taken Rocky in a fight — actor Burt Young is a former Marine.
+And Paulie probably could have taken Rocky in a fight; actor Burt Young is a former Marine.

-The U.S. Marine Corps celebrates its birthday on November 10, 1775, the day the Second Continental Congress passed the Continental Marine Act of 1775, ordering, “That two battalions of Marines be raised...”
-The Continental Marines disbanded in 1783, and was formally reestablished in 1798.
+The U.S. Marine Corps was born on November 10, 1775, the day the Second Continental Congress passed the Continental Marine Act of 1775, ordering “That two battalions of Marines be raised.”
+The Continental Marines disbanded in 1783 and was formally reestablished in 1798.
 The first Marines enlisted at Tun Tavern in Philadelphia, which is considered the birthplace of the Marine Corps.

 On March 20, 1779, Captain William Jones of the Continental Marines placed a recruiting advertisement in the Providence Gazette: "The Continental ship Providence, now lying at Boston, is bound on a short cruise, immediately; a few good men are wanted to make up her complement."
 He’s been recruiting Marines ever since.

 Marines don’t just fight on Earth.
-Popular culture has the Corps on planet Mars in the video game Doom (“Nightmare!”); on planet LV-426 in the film Aliens (“Game over man!
+Popular culture has the Corps on planet Mars in the video game Doom; on moon LV-426 in the film Aliens (“Game over man!
 Game over!”); in the tabletop role playing game Warhammer 40,000 (“Give me a hundred Space Marines.
-Or failing that give me a thousand other troops.”), and on planet Pandora in the film Avatar (“I’m a warrior... of the Jarhead clan.”)
+Or failing that give me a thousand other troops”), and on planet Pandora in the film Avatar (“was a marine.
+A warrior of the Jarhead Clan”).